Discover the lush green landscapes of Croatia on horseback while staying at a friendly, family-run ranch.

 Please note that the order of the itinerary may vary subject to local circumstances.

-This is an 8 day / 7 night programme with 6 days riding available on set dates.
+This is an 8 day / 7 night program with 6 days riding available on set dates.

 A single room can be booked for no extra supplement when available.